security-force-monitor/research-handbook/source/units_relations.rst

 Relation
 ########

 The ``relation`` claim type describes how a ``unit`` relates to another ``unit``.
-This can be used to model a hierarchical "tree" where one ``unit`` is subordinate to another.
-A ``relation`` can also be used to model joint-task force or other multi-unit grouping where the grouping is comprised of members from multiple different units.
+This can be used to model a hierarchical "tree" where one ``unit`` is subordinate to another, or it can also be used to model joint-task force or other multi-unit grouping where the grouping is comprised of members from multiple different units.

 Unit Relation: Summary of claim attributes
 ******************************************